legumeinfo/phaseolusmine/README.md

-# beanmine
+# phaseolusmine
-An InterMine for common bean
+An InterMine for Phaseolus species